Skip to Content

 Unlike most national retailers we are not owned by any manufacturer, this means we can offer the full choice of all makes and models of hearing aids

-UK Hearing loss statistics 2025 conclusion
+UK Hearing loss statistics 2026 summary

 For journalists, these statistics provide a foundation for articles that raise awareness, promote understanding, and advocate for improved hearing health services.